A popular book by Washington Irving in 1837 helped reveal natural resources of the Far West.

+To expand their markets, Shannon and his Pennsylvania investors began building a refinery in Casper in 1894.
+Wyoming’s population had grown to over 62,000.
 Within a year, the new refinery was able to produce 100 barrels a day of 15 different grades of lubricant, from “light cylinder oil” to heavy grease.

-Soon thereafter, Shannon and his associates incorporated as the Pennsylvania Oil and Gas Company with 6,000 shares of stock.
+Shannon and his associates incorporated as the Pennsylvania Oil and Gas Company with 6,000 shares of stock.

 The company’s assets included the Casper refinery and placer claims on over 3,000 acres of the north perimeter of Salt Creek.
 By 1904, the Pennsylvania Oil and Gas Company owned 14 small wells, each producing ten to 40 barrels per day – more than the Casper refinery or the market could accommodate.

 Despite a growing population (1900 census counted 92,531) and improved railroad access, transportation costs meant that Wyoming oil could not successfully compete for the distant eastern markets.
-The Pennsylvania Oil and Gas Company struggled.
-By October 1904, the company was sold to French and Belgian investors – who fared no better.
-The Casper refinery was closed.
+The Pennsylvania Oil and Gas Company struggled from the lack of infrastructure.

 Troubles with Placer Claims

-By 1912, every individual or company in the Salt Creek oil field was either suing or being sued.
+By 1912, every individual or company in the Salt Creek oilfield was either suing or being sued.
 Isolation from the petroleum-hungry eastern markets also endangered every oil venture.